Peanut Butter Hot Chocolate

 More Hot Chocolate Recipes

-Enjoyed this recipe?
+Enjoyed this recipe for peanut butter hot chocolate?
 Check out these other hot chocolate recipes:

 - 2 cups whole milk